Kermit, Texas: Oil boom days

 In the 1950s, the town continued to grow; housing additions were built.
 By 1960, the city had a population of 10,465 and 260 businesses, and additional growth estimated to be over 12,000 during the decade.
 Flooding became a problem because of the flat terrain, so new crown streets were constructed to solve the flooding problem, and more housing additions were built.
 The town moved the last working wooden derrick in the Permian Basin from Loving County to Pioneer Park in Kermit in 1966 as a symbol of the importance of the oil industry to the economy of Kermit and Winkler County.
-In the 1970s and 1980s, the population of Kermit bounced between 8,500 and 6,912, and the number of businesses moved between 200 and 116.
+In the 1970s and 1980s, the population of Kermit bounced between 8,500 and 6,912, and the number of businesses moved between 116 and 200.
 Improvements were made in city services, and more housing additions were built.

 On June 3, 1980, a 9-ft-wide (3 m) sinkhole opened on the property of Atlantic Richfield Company and got progressively larger.
 Within four days, it had become a tourist attraction, with a crater measuring 400 by 200 ft, and as much as 30 ft deep.
 The 1990 United States census set the population of Kermit at 6,875.